Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 ## Features
 Home Page

-The home page has an attractive layout that is bright and iniviting.
+The home page has an attractive layout that is bright and inviting.
 It also hosts a review section of previous customers and additional information on the features of the digital watches.
 The page has a Navigation bar that links to other sections of the site and buttons on the page that link straight to the profile and orders of the customer.
 If the user is not a registered user and not logged in.
 The navbar has a login/register option and the button to take the user to the login page.

 ![divin1](https://user-images.githubusercontent.com/65243328/184503091-c1ba9f57-1e34-4c04-9f55-e1473179f33b.JPG)
 ![divin2](https://user-images.githubusercontent.com/65243328/184503098-ed260371-6b5a-4d6b-95a4-51714281714c.JPG)